sisso/rust-mud/readme.md

 PickError.ItemNotFoundIn { inventory_id }, we will need to fetch the inventory again just to show whats options are available and why we can not found it.

+## Login async?

+The plan is to have all communication between engine as a single channel.

+This will create by default a system that will support multiples controllers/servers.
+Otherwise is to easy to simple decide to add a if and print messages.

+What about login?
+We send a login message?

+Engine is not aware of connection since we are stabilizing only during login.

+It will require UserId and PlayerId

+This give the power to sudo or even same player connected multiple times.
+Same playerId, multiples userId.

+A lot of random benefit, none required

+SOLUTION: Lets keep for now and verify further